 Aromatherapy Rescue For Dry, Sanitizer-Damaged Hands

+And it doesn’t end there.
 Irritated skin is vulnerable to becoming extremely dry and cracked, which then opens us up to the risk of infection from invading bacteria.
-If you have sensitive, damaged or fragile skin you’ll know exactly what I’m talking about, but for those who already suffer from severe dry skin conditions such as eczema or psoriasis then this becomes a serious problem indeed.
+If you have sensitive, damaged or fragile skin you’ll know exactly what I’m talking about, but for those who already suffer from severe dry skin conditions such as eczema or psoriasis then this becomes a very serious problem indeed.

 The science bit

 The repetitive use of hand sanitizers and hand washing actually strips the proteins from the top layer of the skin (epidermis) and compromises the skins natural protection barrier, thereby increasing the risk of infection.
 This skin barrier is largely made up of lipids, oils and ceramides, so repetitively washing removes some of that protective oil from the skin barrier.

 Once the epidermis has been damaged by this disruption it has difficulty retaining the moisture that is so important for preserving your once-beautiful hands.
 If left untreated, all this washing will leave you with hands that look like they belong to your great-grandmother!